 Guests and staff will have their temperature taken daily by the Nile cruise team and at all hotels when entering the premises.

-When arriving at Cairo International Airport, checking in to hotels and when embarking on the Nile cruise ship, your luggage will be sanitized.
+When arriving at Cairo International Airport, checking in to hotels and when embarking on the luxury Nile cruise ship, your luggage will be sanitized.

-It's safe in Egypt.
+Enjoy your luxury Egypt vacation packages to the fullest without any hesitation, it's safe in Egypt.
 The country is closely guarded by the police and the military.
 You can walk the streets in the middle of the night without fear.
 Sometimes, as in every country around the world there are thefts, that's why it is good to keep valuables, money and passports in your hotel safe.
 Egypt is very well protected against possible terrorist attacks.

 Egypt is the 16th safest country in the world ahead of the USA and UK - you can read the article here.